ErikEk/lightning-network-webserver/README.md

 # LNSite
 Chat webapp with lightning payments.
+Run main.go.
-Build main.go, then run a lnd client in the background and everything should be working.
+Needs a local instance of lnd running in the background.